davideas/FlexibleAdapter/README.md

 I've used these blogs as starting point:
 - http://enoent.fr/blog/2015/01/18/recyclerview-basics/
 - https://www.grokkingandroid.com/statelistdrawables-for-recyclerview-selection/

 Special thanks goes to Martin Guillon ([Akylas](https://github.com/Akylas)) to have contributed at the development of the new technique for the Sticky Header.

 # Imported libraries
 - For the moment only [LollipopContactsRecyclerViewFastScroller](https://github.com/AndroidDeveloperLB/LollipopContactsRecyclerViewFastScroller) has been imported, improved and adapted to work in conjunction with `AnimatorAdapter`.
-- The library [sticky-headers-recyclerview](https://github.com/timehop/sticky-headers-recyclerview) was initially imported and super-optimized for _FlexibleAdapter_, then it was removed in favor of the new technique able to attach click listener.
+- The library [sticky-headers-recyclerview](https://github.com/timehop/sticky-headers-recyclerview) was initially imported and super-optimized for _FlexibleAdapter_, then it was removed in favor of the new technique able to keep the _View_ and so to handle the click events.

 # Apps that use this Adapter
 It will be a pleasure to add your App here.